 - 2.1.2 The candidate must supply the name and office address of the election agent, in writing, to the Returning Officer for the constituency in which the candidate is standing [Section 28(2)(a)].
-This must be done not later than the last day for receiving nominations at the election, 12 noon, 15 April 2019 (for Irish citizens) or 6 April 2019 (for other EU nationals).
+This must be done not later than the last day for receiving nominations at the election, 12 noon, Friday 15 November 2019.
 The Returning Officer will subsequently provide the election agent's details to the Standards Commission [Section 28(6)(b)]. - 2.1.3 There is no provision on the nomination papers for the candidate to give details of his/her election agent.
 The candidate must, therefore, provide such details separately to the Returning Officer.
 The Standards Commission has issued a form to Returning Officers which a candidate may use to give details of his/her election agent.
 It is very important that the correct details of the person appointed as election agent (i.e., the person who will account for expenditure on the candidate's campaign) are notified to the Returning Officer on this form.

-The Standards Commission will only accept an Election Expenses Statement from the person notified to it by the Returning Officer as the candidate's election agent.
+The Standards Commission will only accept an election expenses statement from the person notified to it by the Returning Officer as the candidate's election agent.
 The election agent should ensure that the candidate has notified his/her correct details to the Returning Officer.

 2.1.4 A candidate may act as his/her own election agent [Section 28(2)(b)].
-A candidate who does not notify the Returning Officer of the appointment of an election agent by the deadline for withdrawing as a candidate he/she will be deemed to be acting as his/her own election agent [Section 28(3)(b)].
+A candidate who does not notify the Returning Officer of the appointment of an election agent by the last day for receiving nominations is deemed to be acting as his/her own election agent [Section 28(3)(b)].

 A candidate acting as his/her own election agent is required to comply with the requirements of the Act both as a candidate and as an election agent [Section 28(2)(b)].
-The candidate can revoke the appointment of his/her Election Agent at any time.
-If this situation arises, it is the candidate only who MUST notify the Returning Officer, in writing, of the revocation of one Election Agent and the appointment of another, along with contact details.
+A candidate can revoke the appointment of his/her election agent at any time [Section 28(4)(b)].
+If this situation arises, it is the candidate only who MUST notify the Returning Officer, in writing, of the revocation of one election agent and the appointment of another, along with contact details.

-Following notification of a change of Election Agent, the Returning Officer must notify the Standards Commission, in writing, of the revocation of one election agent and the appointment of another, along with the new contact details.
+Following notification of a change of election agent, the Returning Officer must notify the Standards Commission, in writing, of the revocation of one election agent and the appointment of another, along with the new contact details.

-The Standards Commission cannot accept an Election Expenses Statement (EES) if the Election Agent notified to it by the Returning Officer does not match the name of the Election Agent on the EES [Section 28(5)(a)].
+The Standards Commission cannot accept an election expenses statement (EES) if the Election Agent notified to it by the Returning Officer does not match the name of the Election Agent on the EES [Section 28(5)(a)].